PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 rewrite no longer rebuilds a consumer map for every iteration or mutates the operator list outside the structural index API.

+The adjacent unary fan-out bridge rewrite is also mechanically owned by `passes/layout_transpose.py`.
+It folds one pre-Transpose and one unary op into a representative inverse-post branch, coalesces additional inverse-post branches, and preserves non-Transpose legacy consumers through one adapter.
+The 149-line implementation moved with an identical AST, while the lowerer retains only a thin compatibility wrapper.
+Its seven production positions are intentionally unchanged pending the separate indexed-runner migration.

 General consecutive Reshape passthrough cleanup is also owned by `passes/graph_cleanup.py`.
 It covers metadata-identical no-op Reshapes, fan-out-safe bypass of a second Reshape, and strict single-user chain collapse,